Helmuth Hübener: Church reaction

-In 1937, the president of the LDS Church, Heber J. Grant, had visited Germany and urged the members to remain, get along, and not cause trouble.
+In 1937, the president of the LDS Church, Heber J. Grant, had visited Germany and urged the members to build up the church in their home country rather than emigrate to Utah, and to follow the law of the land.
 Consequently, some church members saw Hübener as a troublemaker who made things difficult for other Latter-day Saints in Germany.
 This recommendation did not change after Kristallnacht, which occurred the year following Grant's visit, after which he evacuated all non-German Latter-day Saint missionaries.

-The local Latter-day Saint branch president, Arthur Zander (1907-1989), was a supporter of the Nazi Party, and had affixed a notice to the meetinghouse entrance stating "Jews not welcome".
+The local Latter-day Saint branch president, Arthur Zander (1907-1989), was a supporter of the Nazi Party, and had affixed a notice to the meetinghouse entrance stating "Jews not welcome."
 Ten days after the arrest of Hübener, on 15 February 1942, Zander claimed to have excommunicated the young man.
-The excommunication was also signed by the European mission president and many other leaders voiced their support.
+The district president, Otto Berndt, refused to provide the second required signature on the excommunication certificate.
+However, a member of the mission presidency later provided the second required leadership signature to finalize the excommunication.
+In a personal account, Berndt explained that he had refused to cut Hübener off from the Church, citing that while the excommunication certificate was signed by the mission authorities (i.e., a mission presidency member and branch president), he, as the District president, had protested against it and stated, "I believe that my protest and that of other members prevented the excommunication of Brothers Schnibbe and Wobbe."
+He further asserted, "if I had known what the boys were doing, I would have given them a helping hand."
+The Church also asserts that Otto Berndt did not countersign the excommunication certificate, and that Helmuth Hübener's membership was posthumously reinstated after the war ended.

-The day of his execution, Hübener wrote to a fellow branch member, "I know that God lives and He will be the Just Judge in this matter… I look forward to seeing you in a better world!" (excerpt from a letter written by Hübener, the only one believed to still exist).
+The day of his execution, Hübener wrote in a letter to a fellow branch member, "I know that God lives and He will be the Just Judge in this matter… I look forward to seeing you in a better world!"
+This is thought to be the only surviving letter by Hübener.

-In 1946, four years later and after the war, Hübener was posthumously reinstated into the LDS Church by the new mission president, Max Zimmer, saying the excommunication was not carried through with the proper procedures.
-He was also posthumously rebaptized, ordained an elder, and endowed in 1948 to clarify that his membership in the church was never in doubt.
+In 1946, four years later and after the war, Hübener's "excommunication" was declared null and void by the Church's First Presidency and the Church's new German mission president Max Zimmer, who said the excommunication was not carried out properly.
+He was also posthumously ordained an elder, with full Church temple blessings restored in 1948 to clarify that his membership in the Church was never in doubt.